 Keeping your database clean is always a suggested best practice.
 However, not all profiles should be kept as a member profile.
 Have you had a member cancel and didn’t know what to do?
-Or maybe you have very old lapsed members that you want to move out from a lapsed member profile but still keep the record of the profile?
-If you’d like to retain the profile to contact in the future, the best route is to move them to a Prospect profile.
+Or maybe you have old lapsed members that you want to move out of the lapsed status but still keep the record of the profile?
+If you’d like to retain the profile to contact in the future, the best route is to move it to the Prospect Member Type.

 Did you know that your member profiles (pending, active, graced, and lapsed) all count towards your total number of member profiles allowed in your billing package with Oasis?

 This guide can help you to find the best way to keep your database clean, manage cancelled members, and stay within your Oasis billing package.

 Profiles: Your profiles in this category are considered to be member profiles no matter their status.
 (Statuses: pending, active, graced, and lapsed)

 Prospect: A prospect profile is a non-member profile.
 It does not count towards your number of custom/ member profiles.
 They do not pay dues as they are treated as a non-member and cannot participate in member benefits.
 Often times Prospect profiles are retained to be able to communicate with those profiles and possibly use them for a membership drive in the future.

 - Settings > Account Settings

 (Note: To see if you are over your profile billing package limit See: Account Settings)